Project-YXKJ/SilverStarSCS.Docs/source/function/seam.rst

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Needle in the upper position.
+    -Description  Holding position of the needle outside of the material.

 .. option:: D02

     -Max  359
     -Min  0
     -Unit  1°
-    -Description  Needle in the lower position.
+    -Description  Lower needle position at a sewing stop during the seam.

 .. option:: D11

     -Max  359
     -Min  0
     -Unit  1°
     -Description  If the needle position is less than this angle, the manual reverse sewing button isn't working.

 .. option:: D12

     -Max  359
     -Min  0
     -Unit  1°
     -Description  If the needle position is greater than this angle, the manual reverse sewing button isn't working.

 .. option:: D15